philterd/philter/docs/docs/redaction/ledgers.md

 ### The Recent Documents List

-By default, the page displays a list of the 50 most recently processed documents that have ledgering enabled.
+By default, the page displays the most recently processed documents (up to 100) that have ledgering enabled.
 For each document, the following metadata is provided:

 * **Original File Name**: The name of the document as it was uploaded.
 *   **Unique Document ID**: A system-generated UUID that uniquely identifies this specific redaction task.